open-traffic-generator/otg-examples/README.md

 ## Scenarios with Containerlab

+* [Hello snappi!](/clab/ixia-c-b2b) – basics of creating a Python program to control Ixia-c, all packaged in Containerlab topology.
 * [Remote Triggered Black Hole Lab](/clab/rtbh) (RTBH) - common DDoS mitigation technique, uses BGP announcements to request an ISP to drop all traffic to an IP address under a DDoS attack.

 ## Useful links